broken-byte/HR_test_environment_with_solutions/readMe.md

 ```
 As you can see, the params for the function you want to test need to be specified explicitly here.
 That's important for the dynamic test creation part.
 Also, every test name NEEDS to start with "test",
-since im using the built in unittest framework and it will only run tests named "test_...".
+since im using the built-in unittest framework, and it will only run tests named "test_...".

 I then make a time complexity test file like so:
 ```